Sarah Palin loses defamation case against New York Times | Politics

 Sarah Palin loses defamation case against New York Times

-A U.S. judge on Monday threw out Sarah Palin's lawsuit accusing the New York Times of defaming the former Alaska governor and 2008 Republican U.S. vice presidential candidate by incorrectly linking her in an editorial to a mass murder.
+A U.S. judge on Monday said he will throw out Sarah Palin's defamation lawsuit against the New York Times after concluding that the newspaper did not in an editorial maliciously link the former Alaska governor and 2008 Republican U.S. vice presidential candidate to a mass murder.
+In an unexpected twist in a trial seen as a test of longstanding protections for American media, U.S. District Judge Jed Rakoff in Manhattan said Palin's lawsuit will be dismissed because she failed to show the Times acted with "actual malice."

-The judge's order effectively preempted a potential jury verdict to the contrary, in a case seen as a test of longstanding protections for American media.
-Jurors began deliberating on Friday and resumed their work on Monday.
-They are not being told about the judge's ruling, and will continue deliberations.
+Rakoff, an appointee of Democratic former President Bill Clinton, said he was "not altogether happy" about ordering a dismissal, calling the original editorial "an example of very unfortunate editorializing on the part of the Times."
+But the judge went on: "My job is to apply the law.
+The law here sets a very high standard for actual malice, and in this case the court finds that that standard has not been met."

+Gautam Hans, a Vanderbilt University law professor, said Rakoff's order, while unusual, is reasonable and will likely hold up on appeal.
+"It is very difficult for plaintiffs to prevail in defamation cases," Hans said.
+"That's one reason you see some antipathy toward the current state of the law, including from some Supreme Court justices."

-Palin, 58, had sued the newspaper - one of America's most prominent media organizations - and its former editorial page editor James Bennet, arguing that a 2017 editorial incorrectly linked her to a mass shooting six years earlier that wounded Democratic U.S. congresswoman Gabby Giffords.
-It is rare for a major media outlet to defend its editorial practices in court, as the Times had to do in this case.
-Palin had sought unspecified monetary damages.
+Palin, 58, had sued the newspaper - one of America's most prominent media organizations - and its former editorial page editor James Bennet.
+She contended that a June 14, 2017, editorial incorrectly linked her to a mass shooting six years earlier that wounded Democratic U.S. congresswoman Gabby Giffords.

 Palin had said that if she lost at trial, her appeal might challenge New York Times v.
 Sullivan, the 1964 U.S. Supreme Court decision establishing the "actual malice" standard for public figures to prove defamation.
-The lawsuit concerned a June 14, 2017, editorial headlined "America's Lethal Politics," that addressed gun control and lamented the rise of incendiary political rhetoric.
+Headlined "America's Lethal Politics," that addressed gun control and lamented the rise of incendiary political rhetoric.

 It was written the same day as a shooting at a congressional baseball practice in Alexandria, Virginia where Republican U.S. congressman Steve Scalise was wounded.
 One of Bennet's colleagues prepared a draft that referred to the January 2011 shooting in a Tucson, Arizona, parking lot where six people were killed and Giffords was wounded.